VincentW2/MentzerTracker/README.md

 # MentzerTracker

-MentzerTracker is a simple app for planning and logging Mike Mentzer style A/B workouts.
+MentzerTracker is a simple Android app for planning and logging Mike Mentzer style A/B workouts.
 Built this for personal workout usage.

 ## Features
 - Quick logging for weight and reps